calvinraab/Avocado-Analysis/README.md

-# project2
-This is a repo for project 2.
+Avocado price predicition tool.
+This is a project for Econ 104.